JB3991/JB3991/README.md

 ### Hi there 👋
+## I'm JB 🤪

 🌱 I’m currently learning Swift!
-🤔 I’m looking for help with ...
+🤔 I’m looking for help with everything.

 <!--
 **JB3991/JB3991** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.